 - Origami.me - Learn how to fold pieces of paper into pieces of art!

 Did you know that the current Shelter in Place order allows for individuals to "engage in outdoor activity, provided the individuals comply with the Social Distancing Requirements...such as, by way of example and without limitation, walking, hiking and running."
 Here’s a few ideas (don’t forget your Social Distance rules!).

-- Visit a local park - Our parks are free and still open to the public.
+- Visit a local park - Visit our Parks page for the most up to date info on park closures.
 Don’t forget to tag us on social media.
 Visit our page on Social Distancing in parks and trails.

 - Walk/run around your neighborhood and say hi (from a distance) to all of your neighbors who are getting outside too.

 - Go for a bike ride on one of our many trails.